vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_cert_options.md

 #### Create VCH Wizard

 1. For **Source of certificates**, select the **Auto-generate** radio button.
-2. Enter the IP address, FQDN, or a domain wildcard in the **Common Name (CN)** text box.
+2. In the **Common Name (CN)** text box, enter the IP address, FQDN, or a domain wildcard  for the client systems that connect to this VCH.

 #### vic-machine Option

 `--tls-cname`, no short name

 The IP address, FQDN, or a domain wildcard, for the client system or systems that connect to this VCH.

+<pre>--tls-cname vch-name.example.org</pre>
+<pre>--tls-cname *.example.org</pre>

 If you specify `--tls-cname`, `vic-machine create` performs the following actions during the deployment of the VCH:

 - On the system on which you run `vic-machine`, checks for an existing server certificate in either a folder that has the same name as the VCH that you are deploying, or in a location that you can optionally specify in the [`--tls-cert-path`](#cert-path) option.
 If a valid  server certificate exists that includes the same Common Name attribute as the one that you specify in `--tls-cname`, `vic-machine create` reuses that certificate.
 Reusing certificates allows you to delete and recreate VCHs for which you have already distributed the client certificates to container developers.
 - If certificates are present in the certificate folder that include a different Common Name attribute to the one that you specify in `--tls-cname`, `vic-machine create` fails.
-- If a certificate folder does not exist, `vic-machine create` creates a folder with the same name as the VCH, or creates a folder in the location that you specify in the `--tls-cert-path` option.
+- If a certificate folder does not exist, `vic-machine create` creates a folder with the same name as the VCH in the location from which you run `vic-machine`, or creates a folder in a location that you specify in the `--tls-cert-path` option.
 - If valid certificates do not already exist, `vic-machine create` automatically creates a CA and uses that CA to sign and create a client certificate and to sign the server certificate.
 The CA and client certificate allow the server to confirm the identity of the client.
 The `vic-machine create` command creates the following CA, server, and client certificate/key pairs in the certificate folder:
   - `ca.pem`
   - `ca-key.pem`